openmobilehub/react-native-omh-auth/packages/plugin-facebook/README.md

 ### Other methods

-Interacting with the Facebook provider follows the same pattern as other providers since they all implement the `AuthModule` interface.
+Interacting with the Facebook provider follows the same pattern as other providers since they all implement the `IAuthModule` interface.
 For a comprehensive list of available methods, refer to the [Quick Start](https://special-barnacle-93vn82m.pages.github.io/docs/getting-started#sign-in) guide.

 ## License